 - Cash flows to Equity for a Levered Firm

 - Net Income

 - (Capital Expenditures Depreciation)

 - Changes in non-cash Working Capital

-- (Principal Repayments New Debt Issues)
+- + (New Debt Issues Debt Repaid)

 - = Free Cash flow to Equity

-- I have ignored preferred dividends.
-If preferred stock exist, preferred dividends will also need to be netted out
+- Cash flows to equity represent residual cash flows for equity investors, i.e., cash flows left over after every conceivable need has been met.

+- That cash flow can be paid out without damaging the operating business of the company and its growth potential.
+It is thus a potential dividend.